Thursday, February 19, 2026

 "I don't care about no China.
 I'm here in Brooklyn."

-The traffic on Fulton was exinctized by the snow.
-We started to fear that our food wasn't going to come and we would have to survive on the packets of chips from behind the bar, but the door banged open for a small man covered by snow.
+The traffic on Fulton was extinctized by the snow.
+There were no pedestrians.
+The drifts were over a foot.
+We started to fear that our food wasn't going to come and we would have to survive on the stale packets of chips from behind the bar, but after a half-hour the door banged open for a delivery man covered by snow.
 He held two bags of food.
 We cheered his arrival and Homer gave him a $5 tip.

 "That's because Tipping ain't no city in China and a Chinaman will deliver your food even when the US Mail can't get through.
 Here's to the Chinaman."